The Toronto Maple Leafs chose Czech Defenseman Tomas Kaberle in the Eighth Round of the 1996 NHL Draft, and it turned out to be a steal.

 Stanley was inducted into the Hockey Hall of Fame in 1981.

-One of the most prolific Canadian athletes of the 1920s was Cecil "Babe" Dye, who, in addition to hockey, played football for the Toronto Argonauts and was a very good minor league baseball player.
+One of the most prolific Canadian athletes of the 1920s was Cecil "Babe" Dye, who played hockey, was a football player for the Toronto Argonauts, and was an outstanding minor league baseball player.
 Dye was at his best in hockey, of which the then-named Toronto St. Patricks was the beneficiary of.

 Dye signed with Toronto in 1919, and in his second season, he led the NHL in Goals.
-Two seasons later, Dye led the St. Patricks to a Stanley Cup while again leading the NHL in Goals (31) while doing so again the following season (27).
-Dye became the first player to lead the NHL in Goals four times when his career-high 38 led the league in 1924-25.
+Two seasons later, Dye led the St. Patricks to a Stanley Cup while again leading the NHL in Goals (31), while doing so again the following season (27).
+Dye became the first player to lead the NHL in Goals four times, achieving his career-high 38 to lead the league in 1924-25.

 Dye entered the Hockey Hall of Fame in 1970.